A Guide to the Perplexed Interdimensional Traveler

 The

-Path of the Numinous – Living and Working with the Creative Muse
+Path of the Numinous – Living and Working with the Creative Muse) I

 see cases where these principles helped me handle things well, and other times